pdemeulenaer/mlflow-on-kubernetes/README.md

 Needed images:

-- MLflow: As we will need a MLflow docker image in the mlflow_deployment.yaml manifest, look at  https://github.com/pdemeulenaer/mlflow-image to produce such, or simply use the DockerHub image pdemeulenaer/mlflow-server:537
+- **MLflow**: As we will need a MLflow docker image in the mlflow_deployment.yaml manifest, look at  https://github.com/pdemeulenaer/mlflow-image to produce such, or simply use the DockerHub image pdemeulenaer/mlflow-server:537

-- Postgres: postgres:11
+- **Postgres**: postgres:11

-- Minio: minio/minio:RELEASE.2020-07-27T18-37-02Z .
+- **Minio**: minio/minio:RELEASE.2020-07-27T18-37-02Z .
 Although 1-year old, fits well.
 For more recent images, need to change logic.

 # How to deploy MLflow on Openshift?

 Needed commands:

+First: login into your openshift cluster.
+I did use the RedHat Openshift Sandbox (https://developers.redhat.com/developer-sandbox, free, 2 weeks availability, renewable), like this:

 $ oc login --token=sha256~some_token --server=some-os4-server:port

+Then, in the k8s folder, execute the Postgres manifest:

 $ kubectl apply -f mlflow_postgres.yaml

     configmap/mlflow-postgres-config created
     statefulset.apps/mlflow-postgres created
     service/mlflow-postgres-service created

+Then execute the Minio manifest:

 $ kubectl apply -f mlflow_minio.yaml